Amodimethicone: The Science of My Favourite Hair Ingredient

 I’ve noticed some of these effects in my hair after using conditioners and masks that have amodimethicone high in the ingredients list.

-• There’s no silicone dullness or limpness when I just use a rinse-off amodimethicone mask or conditioner, unless I also use other silicone products on top (sometimes still necessary when my hair is feeling too fluffy).
+• There’s no dullness or limpness when I just use a rinse-off amodimethicone mask or conditioner, unless I also use other conditioning products on top, like dimethicone-rich “shine serums” (sometimes still necessary when my hair is feeling too fluffy).

 • I can comb my wet hair easily in or out of the shower with my fingers or a wide-toothed comb.

-• My hair feel stronger and less prone to breakage, especially during brushing and combing – after using some other products, I can sometimes hear strands breaking!
+• My hair feels stronger and less prone to breakage, especially during brushing and combing – after using some other products, I can sometimes hear strands breaking!

 • I haven’t been monitoring drying time, colour or thermal protection.